revision: 2026年3月25日 6:01:23

 - If the patching process is successful, you can now install the patched app

-- Sharing the patched APK file is easy, just tap the 💾 save icon at the bottom left corner, then save it to a folder and you can now share it to anyone
+- Sharing the patched APK file is easy, just tap the 💾 save button, then save it to a folder and you can now share it to anyone (heads-up: there will be a warning pop up that will appear when it's shared to anyone because it's not patched and installed from the same device)

-- Head to this link and set up the Java Runtime Environment (I personally use the Azul one).
+- Head to this link and set up the Java Runtime Environment (I personally use the Azul one on Windows).
 This can vary on different operating systems whether you're using a Windows, Linux, or macOS

 - Now go to https://github.com/ReVanced/revanced-patches/releases and find the one that doesn't say